Sweat More to Sleep Better

 Exercise is one of the healthiest ways to experience better living through better brain chemistry.
 Regular moderate to vigorous exercise releases endorphins; and these ‘feel good’ hormones energise us as well as reduce our sugar cravings.

 Exercise is one of the healthiest ways to experience better living through better brain chemistry.
-Regular moderate to vigorous exercise releases endorphins; and these ‘feel good’ hormones energise us as well as reduce our sugar cravings.
-I also find that exercising encourages us to make sensible choices.
-That chocolate bar is equivalent to another 30 minutes of running?
-I’ll skip that, thank you!
+Regular moderate to vigorous exercise releases endorphins; and these ‘feel good’ hormones energize us as well as reduce our sugar cravings.

-When talking about exercise, it can be anything from mountain biking with friends and walking the dog, to doing the vacuuming and mowing the lawn on a Sunday afternoon.
+When talking about exercise, it can be anything from mountain biking with friends to walking the dog.
 Any physical activity that causes your heart rate to increase, is exercise!

 TIP #1: Walk away from your cravings.